 Who can take part in Earth Hour?

-How to take part in Earth Hour when you’re self-isolating or staying home to save lives.
+How to take part in Earth Hour from home

-- Enjoy an atmospheric experience by lighting some candles
+- Enjoy a peaceful and atmospheric experience by lighting some candles

-- Try a new, delicious recipe that’s better for you and the planet
+- Cook up a new, delicious recipe that’s better for you and the planet and enjoy dinner by candlelight

 - Dust off the trivial pursuit, scrabble or monopoly and have a household games tournament by candlelight